sjteresi/Blueberry_Network_Rewiring/README.md

 	- Outputs: Saves FPKM table as a tsv.

 ## Python Requirements:
 We used Pip to manage our Python packages in a virtual environment.
 Python package version control information can be found at `requirements/common.txt`.
+Python 3.6.4

 # Methods Descriptions:
 ## Ortholog Identification